 Then measure the height and width of the door or drawer fronts.

-Have pieces of glass cut to these measurements.
+Have mirror pieces cut to these measurements.

-If your table has knobs that will need to go through the mirror, you might want to measure where they are as well, and get the glass store to pre-drill the holes for you.
+If your table has knobs that will need to go through the mirror, you might want to measure where they are as well, and get the store to pre-drill the holes for you.

 You can do this at a local mirror and glass store, or some Lowes stores*.